 With such a strong presence on the college sports landscape, the Huskies’ athletics department remains a busy place.
 From team marketing to media requests, the department handles all things sports for UW, and its place in the public spotlight means that media requests come fast and furious – especially during football and basketball season.

-Wearing Out the Playbook
+The Challenge: Wearing Out the Playbook

 The Huskies’ global presence creates a demand for high-quality images from just about everywhere: college sports websites, newspapers, television and even internal departments needing images for marketing and communications.

 In the past, all image requests funneled down to the athletics department’s staff.
 That meant postponing whatever task was at hand to dig up an image, send it to the requester and verify that it was appropriate for the situation.
 If it didn’t work, the staff member would have to begin the search process all over again.

 Because each person in the organization had their own unique method of archiving, locating the best image sometimes turned into the proverbial “needle in a haystack.”
 With constant demand coming from both in and outside the university, other projects could quickly experience day-to-day schedule slips.
 This system didn’t allow any external access to photo archives; all searching, cataloging and updating had to be done by hand.

 This manual-intensive effort meant that updating required extra time, as images had to be properly processed by the department before being made available – and even then, requests could only go by verbal or written descriptions of what they needed, not specific examples.

 The athletics department recognized the need to upgrade its technology and began the search for a digital asset management (DAM) solution.